mrdbourke/pytorch-deep-learning/SETUP.md

 TK image - overall setup of the course environment (e.g. Jupyter Lab inside conda env)

 1. [Install Miniconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html) (you can use Anaconda if you already have it), the main thing is you need access to `conda` on the command line.
+Make sure to follow all the steps in the Miniconda installation guide before moving onto the next step.
 2. Make a directory for the course materials, you can name it what you want and then change into it.
 For example:
 ```
 mkdir ztm-pytorch-course
 cd ztm-pytorch-course
 ```
 3. Create a `conda` environment in the directory you just created.
 The following command will create a `conda` enviroment that lives in the folder called `env` which lives in the folder you just created (e.g. `ztm-pytorch-course/env`).
+Press `y` when the command below asks `y/n?`.
 ```
 conda create --prefix ./env
 ```